libp2p/specs/pubsub/gossipsub/README.md

 ### Heartbeat

-The router periodically runs a hearbeat procedure, which is responsible for maintaining the mesh, emitting gossip, and shifting the message cache.
+The router periodically runs a heartbeat procedure, which is responsible for maintaining the mesh, emitting gossip, and shifting the message cache.